 With over tens of thousands of records added monthly, this rigorous search method ensures that the healthcare providers' credentials, history, and potential risks are thoroughly vetted.

-Typical Employee Positions for a MedData Search I (Equivalent to FACIS Level I):
+Typical Employee Positions for a MedData Search I & II (Equivalent to FACIS Level I and Level II):

 Entry-Level Healthcare Workers: Such as administrative assistants, clerks, and other non-clinical staff who will not be directly involved in patient care but still work within the healthcare setting.